Message from the Director

 The Chemical Biology Program (CBP) supports students engaged in pre-doctoral training at the chemistry-biology interface.
 The CBP is funded in part by an NIH T32 Training Grant for Ph.D. students training at this interface.
 It is intended to prepare students for careers in the biomedical workforce where they can effectively communicate and direct research programs that integrate approaches across the two disciplines.

-There are 29 faculty trainers in the CBP from six different departments and five different colleges.
+There are over 30 faculty trainers in the CBP from six different departments and five different colleges.
 CBP faculty research programs cover a broad swath of topics using an extensive range of approaches.
 Students trained in CBP labs have gone on to productive careers that utilize their training at the chemistry-biology interface, including in academics, industry and government laboratories.

 If you are interested in research at the chemistry-biology interface and joining the CBP, I encourage you to review our website and please contact us if you have any questions.